Taboredeq/BLE-IoT-Control-System-/README.md

 ## Example Use Cases
 - Remote PC power on/off
-- Switching audio output (headphones ↔ speakers)
+- Switching audio output (headphones <-> speakers)
 - Sending system shortcuts via BLE
 - Remote IoT device control via smartphone

+---
+## How to run

+1. Set your WiFi credentials and Blynk token
+2. Flash the code to ESP32
+3. Connect to the device via BLE
+4. Use Blynk app or hardware inputs to control the system

 ---